matrix-org/matrix-spec-proposals/proposals/2674-event-relationships.md

 }
 ```

-These would then aggregated, based on target_id, and returned as annotations on
+These would then be aggregated, based on target_id, and returned as annotations on
 the source event in an `aggregation_data` field:

 ```json